6 Ways We Impede Our Own Success from Arriving and How to Get Out of Our Own Way

 We find what we seek or search for, and if we hunt around for all of the possible worst case scenarios of our considered decision to change and the potential pitfalls, not only are we likely wasting time, as often the catastrophizing is based on faulty logic or fictional imaginations prompted by outside influences, more harmfully, we drain ourselves of the energy we need to invest and look for what we want to happen.

-While worrying may initially appear to be a wise move to help prevent what we do not wish to happen, it is actually deconstructive because it takes away resources (our mental energy) to focus on how to be successful in materializing the change you seek.
+While worrying may initially appear to be a wise move to help prevent what we do not wish to happen, it is actually destructive because it takes away resources (our mental energy) to focus on how to be successful in materializing the change we seek.
 Instead of worrying and ruminating about all that could go wrong, shifting our energy instead to putting the odds in our favor and taking preventative measures, all that is in our control is what psychologist call constructive thinking and what is suggested as an alternative.
 Constructive thinking grounds us in problem solving rather than dwelling without action.
 The latter can paralyze us, prompt us to avoid making any changes and thus prevent us from stepping away from unhelpful habits that have been comfortable and thus known to the Lizard mind.

 Ultimately, it all comes down to awareness, and through mindfulness practices (one being meditation, something taught in detail in TSLL’s Contentment Masterclass) we can quickly observe when our mind has slipped into worry.
 Once we recognize where it is going, we don’t have to engage and instead can acknowledge what it’s doing, step back from going down that worry rabbit-hole, being kind to ourselves as we convey understanding of why it may have reverted to this self-sabotage habit, and then shift to problem solving and/or reflection to find constructive exploration that will energize us forward rather than deplete our energies to make the change we seek.